c1732-1802. He was described as being ‘of foreign extraction’ and as ‘a native of Denmark’.

-He commanded the Actaeon 28 from the summer of 1759 with the Grand Fleet but left her towards the end of the year.
-On two separate occasions Commodore Thomas Hanway at Plymouth investigated Jacobs on accusations that he ill-treated his men, and although the charges were proved it was accepted that his intentions were not cruel, but rather that he had been too harsh in attempting to teach the men their duty.
+Jacobs commanded the frigate Actaeon 28 from 4 June 1759, serving with a small squadron in Quiberon Bay during the autumn, and he was at Plymouth in early November before leaving her in December.
+On two separate occasions, Commodore Thomas Hanway at Plymouth investigated Jacobs on accusations that he had ill-treated his men, and although the charges were proved, it was accepted that his intentions were not cruel, but rather that he had been too harsh in attempting to teach the hands their duty.

-Thereafter Jacobs did not receive any further employment, and he officially retired from active service along with a number of other officers in 1786, receiving the pay of a superannuated captain.
+Thereafter, although he was restored to his rank by Order of the Council on 15 December 1780, Jacobs did not receive any further employment, and he officially retired from active service along with a number of other officers in 1786, receiving the pay of a superannuated captain.

 Jacobs had been married with a son and daughter.

 At the time of the Defiance mutiny, it was reported that he was remarkable for his outrageous and brutal conduct, and that rather than submit his men to any trial, he would inflict an appropriate punishment on them himself.
 There were also dark mutterings that the hands could not accept him as he was a ‘foreigner’.
 Despite his poor reputation, he was regarded as a brave and experienced seaman.